On 29 April 2019, the European Commission held a conference in Brussels to

-The conference targets anyone interested in better regulation.
-The various communities of stakeholders – civil society, business, research, public authorities, social partners etc. – are invited, including people and organisations who have contributed to the stocktaking exercise.
+The conference targeted anyone interested in better regulation.
+The various communities of stakeholders – civil society, business, research, public authorities, social partners etc. – were invited, including people and organisations who have contributed to the stocktaking exercise.

-The conference will be web-streamed in all EU languages.
+The conference was web-streamed in all EU languages.

 Do you have any questions?
 Then please write to SG-BR-STOCK-TAKING@ec.europa.eu.